 NAEYC’s Legacy Society honors individuals who have included the Association in their wills or estate plans.
-We express our gratitude to the following Charter Members of the Legacy Society:
+We express our gratitude to the first members of the Legacy Society:

 - Marjorie C. Colwell